Honeycomb Candy Recipe

 Do not over stir.
 Pour immediately into the lined bowl.

-Leave for about three hours to cool right through – this is the hardest part, as the smell of honeycomb wafts through the house everyone wants to eat it now.
-It may will sink in the middle as it cools.
+Leave for about three hours to cool right through – this is the hardest part, as the smell of honeycomb wafts through the house.
+Everyone wants to eat it now!
+It may sink in the middle as it cools.

 Smash into pieces and eat!
 Tastes especially good dipped in melted chocolate – ideal with chocolate fountains.